anvetsu/reo/README.md

-# Motto
+# Reo

-Motto is a programmable platform for data analysis.
+Reo is a programmable platform for data analysis.

 #### Features